 As robots take over warehousing, workers pushed to adapt

-Robots haven't replaced warehouse workers yet, but they're here — and they need some human supervision
+Robots haven't yet replaced warehouse workers, but they're here — and they need some human supervision

-NORTH HAVEN, Conn. -- Robots haven't replaced warehouse workers yet, but they're here — and they need some human supervision.
+NORTH HAVEN, Conn. -- Guess who's getting used to working with robots in their everyday lives?
+The very same warehouse workers once predicted to be losing their jobs to mechanical replacements .

 "They weigh a lot," Amazon worker Amanda Taillon said during the pre-Christmas rush at a company warehouse in Connecticut.
 Nearby, a fleet of 6-foot-tall roving robot shelves zipped around behind a chain-link fence.